facebook/react-native-website/docs/panresponder.md

 A `gestureState` object has the following:

-- `stateID` - ID of the gestureState- persisted as long as there at least one touch on screen
+- `stateID` - ID of the gestureState- persisted as long as there's at least one touch on screen
 - `moveX` - the latest screen coordinates of the recently-moved touch
 - `moveY` - the latest screen coordinates of the recently-moved touch
 - `x0` - the screen coordinates of the responder grant